-Review the entire Assay Protocol before starting.
+Please review the entire Assay Protocol before starting.
 Completing the assay requires an overnight incubation.
-Steps 1-8 are performed on Day 1, requiring less than 2 hours to complete.
+Steps 1-8 are performed on Day 1, requiring less than 2 hours of bench work and a 4-hour incubation step to complete.
 Steps 9-13 are performed on Day 2 and require less than 1 hour to complete.

-A word about antagonist-mode assay setups
+• A word about antagonist-mode assay setups •

 When setting up receptor inhibition assays the Reporter Cells are co-treated with a fixed sub-maximal concentration (typically between $EC{50} - EC{85}$) of the reference agonist AND varying concentrations of the test compound(s).
-This ADRA1A Assay kit includes a 200 μ M stock solution of L-Phenylephrine that may be used to setup inhibition-mode assays. ~28 nM of L-Phenylephrine approximates EC{80} in this assay.
+This ADRA1B Assay kit includes a 200 μ M stock solution of L-Phenylephrine that may be used to setup inhibition-mode assays.
+27 nM of L-phenylephrine approximates EC{80} in this assay.
 Hence, it is a suitable concentration of challenge agonist to use when screening test materials for inhibitory activities.

-Add L-Phenylephrine to a bulk volume of CSM, as described above.
+Add L-phenylephrine to a bulk volume of CSM, as described above.
 This agonistsupplemented medium is then used to prepare serial dilutions of test material stocks to achieve the desired respective assay concentrations.
 This is an efficient and precise method of setting up inhibition assays, and it is the method presented in Step 5b of this protocol, and Step 6b of the protocol when using an acoustic transfer device to dispense test compounds.

-Note that when using a tip-based instrument for the dispensing of 2x-concentrated test compounds the cell suspension must also be supplemented with a 2x-concentration (~56 nM) of the challenge agonist L-Phenylephrine.
+Note that when using a tip-based instrument for the dispensing of 2x-concentrated test compounds the cell suspension must also be supplemented with a 2x-concentration (~54 nM) of the challenge agonist L-Phenylephrine.

-When using an acoustic transfer device for the dispensing of 1,000x-concentrated test compounds the cell suspension should be supplemented with a 1x-concentration (~28 nM) of the challenge agonist L-Phenylephrine.
+When using an acoustic transfer device for the dispensing of 1,000x-concentrated test compounds the cell suspension should be supplemented with a 1x-concentration (~27 nM) of the challenge agonist L-Phenylephrine